An actor can be any person, role, organization, application, system, and so on, that interacts with the system being modeled.

 An actor inherit is a manually formed relationship between two actor artifacts.

-The Storyteller Administration Portal allows Storyteller Administrators to manage users, groups, and projects, as well as edit instance email settings.
+The Administration Portal allows Blueprint Administrators to manage users, groups, and projects, as well as edit instance email settings.

 Administrators can also add and manage workflows in the Administration Portal.